fChristenson/the-wind-stone/story.md

 - Bodies are found with cuts so clean that no blade could cause it
 - Killer is a changeling
 - Killer is killing in the shape of people known to the victim
+- Shimmers Bay land onwership is found either on the killers corpse or home

 ## Solutions